 The 5.7-inch device packs a bigger 64GB internal storage to store all files, which is upgradeable to 256GB using microSD.
 Unlike the C7 (2017), the C7 Pro has a single 16MP camera with f/1.9 aperture.

 No doubt, If you are looking to buy one of the best phones Samsung has to offer, the top 10 Samsung phones listed will surely catch your attention.
-The Samsung Galaxy Note 8 is the best Samsung phone released in 2017.
+The Samsung Galaxy Note 8 is the best Samsung phone.
 So if you are planning to buy the best of the best, this device will surely not disappoint you.